Footprint raises $13M Series A led by QED Investors. Read more

 Why SMS Verification is No Longer Enough

-We wrote last month about how one-click can only start with a very accurate first verification.
+We wrote last month about how one-click KYC can only start with a very accurate first verification.
 However, the second verification only then works if you are very sure it is the same person.
 The same goes for even letting someone back into your app.
 For far too long, our best method for verifying users has been to send an SMS one-time passcodes (2FA).
 As it often goes in security — attackers caught up to us with rampant SIM swapping and phishing attacks — SMS OTPs are simply not enough anymore.

 To perform a SIM swap, a bad actor gathers basic information about an individual, such as their full name, date of birth, address, and other identifying details.
 This information can be obtained through various means, including social engineering, data breaches, or phishing attacks.
 The attacker contacts the victim's mobile service provider and impersonates the victim to a customer support agent.
 They may claim to have lost their phone or SIM card and request a new SIM card or a SIM card replacement.
 Once the attacker successfully convinces the service provider, a new SIM card is activated and associated with the victim's mobile phone number.
 This effectively transfers control of the phone number (and 2FA codes) to the attacker.

-Phishing 2FA codes is just as simple as phishing a password — an attacker can deploy a fake website, like go0gle.com, and send you a link via email (perhaps even by spoofing someone from your contact list).
+Phishing 2FA codes is just as simple as phishing a password — an attacker can deploy a fake website, like go0gle(.)com, and send you a link via email (perhaps even by spoofing someone from your contact list).
 Once you get to this fake website, you’ll be prompted to login and reveal not only a username and password but also our 2FA code.
 The attacker can use this to breach your account just as easily.

 In a world where your identity is portable, this means bad actors could exploit these vulnerabilities to access someone’s PII and gain the ability to create unlimited accounts under their name.